mopidy/mopidy/docs/config.rst

     Setting the config value to blank turns off volume control.

 .. confval:: audio/mixer_volume

-    Audio mixer initial volume.
+    Initial volume for the audio mixer.

-    Expects an Integer between 0 and 100.
+    Expects an integer between 0 and 100.

-    Sets the initial volume of the audio mixer.
-Setting the config value to blank sets the initial volume for the software mixer to 100.
+    Setting the config value to blank leaves the audio mixer volume unchanged.
+    For the software mixer blank means 100.

 .. confval:: audio/mixer_track